Tavistock Place, Kings CrossSECTOR

 One of the most striking features in the office is the original parquet flooring which we restored and reused in the building.
 We followed a rigorous 8-part process to clean, sand down and relay the flooring.
 This included refitting and re-laying flooring in areas where walls had been removed and doorways moved.

-We refurbished the London office and removed some structural walls and a lot of the existing partitions to restructure the office layout and maximise the use of the space.
+We removed some structural walls and a lot of the existing partitions to restructure the office layout and maximise the use of the space.
 The new conference room was created by knocking 3 rooms together into one connected space that can host both large meetings and small meetings, made possible by the foldable walls we have installed.

 This CAT A fit out also included replacing the air conditioning, services, fresh air ventilation and electrics in the building.
 These changes ensure the building can run at optimum levels and meet the latest building regulations.
-We managed this CAT A work so that we could guarantee the levels of quality required for this office fit out.
+We managed this CAT A work so that we could guarantee the levels of quality required.

 The courtyard underwent a big transformation as it was previously an unused space.
 This was renovated to make space for the elevator shaft, the new air handling unit and condensers for the air conditioning.
 Adding these new services has transformed the efficiency of the building and improved the quality of the environment.
 This now also provides a pleasant paved area with tables and chairs which staff can enjoy when weather permits.